da-penguin-guy/Virgil/Overview.md

 Messages also have 2 strings dictating the routing for the packet.
 This is to help devices with routing.

-` "sendingDevice" ` Is a string stating the dante name of the device sending the message.
+` "transmittingDevice" ` Is a string stating the dante name of the device sending the message.
 All messages should have this unless the device is not Dante, such as a  computer running controller software.

 ` "receivingDevice" ` Is a string stating the dante name of the device receiving the message.